-Code & Area Recommendation Management Response Target Date Priority Update Date AAAP12 Governance and Transparency: Committee framework The Council should consider rationalising its Committee structure to ensure that there are enough committees to provide effective governance and scrutiny, but no more than that as additional Committees Work has commenced on a self-evaluation of the Council's governance framework.
-This evaluation will consider the recommendations made, recognising the need to reduce rationalising its Committee structure to ensure that there are enough governance framework.
-This evaluation will consider the governance and scrutiny, but no more ensure that there are enough governance framework.
-This evaluation will consider the recommendations made, Medium 29-Nov-2018 Lead require additional Member and management time and detract from Member and management time at meetings, but will balance this Progress Latest Update Jan-Robert Riise time which can be spent elsewhere.
-As part of this rationalisation, the Council should consider if the responsibilities of any Committees can be merged to reduce the number of Committees whilst maintaining the overall responsibilities, given that this will reduce the administrative time in preparing papers for and attending differing Committees without the loss of any scrutiny. supports sound and effective 31-Mar-2019 20% Review of committees planned.
+Code & Area Recommendation Management Response Target Date Priority Update Date AAAP12 Governance and Transparency: Committee framework governance and scrutiny, but no more than that as additional Committees Work has commenced on a self- evaluation of the Council's governance framework.
+This evaluation will consider the recommendations made, recognising the need to reduce Medium 29-Nov-2018 Lead require additional Member and management time and detract from Member and management time at meetings, but will balance this Progress Latest Update Jan-Robert Riise time which can be spent elsewhere.
+As part of this rationalisation, the Council should consider if the responsibilities of any Committees can be merged to reduce the number of Committees whilst maintaining the overall responsibilities, given that this will reduce the administrative time in preparing papers for and attending differing Committees without the loss of any scrutiny. with the overall need to ensure the decision-making framework supports sound and effective 31-Mar-2019 20% Review of committees planned.
 Audit Committee self-assessment completed.
 Code & Area Recommendation Management Response Target Date Priority Update Date Transparency: Performance monitoring reports should give more qualitative descriptions, which highlight and draw out what the challenges are.
 Further, although performance reports are Benchmarking data is already reported as part of Performance reports-APSE reports, LGBF, audit reports.
-Performance Management is a key strand in J Medium 29-Nov-2018 Lead generally sufficiently detailed, they should include comparative the Business Transformation Programme and this issues will 31-Mar-2019 Progress Latest Update Christine Ferguson information by benchmarking to other Councils.
+Performance Management is a key strand in Medium 29-Nov-2018 ead generally sufficiently detailed, they should include comparative the Business Transformation Programme and this issues will 31-Mar-2019 Progress Latest Update Christine information by benchmarking to other Councils. be picked up by targeted work during the next 6 months.
 40% PPMF being reviewed as part of BTP workstream 9.
-Draft frameworks currently being